Dosk3n/sql-drive-by/README.md

 ## Description

-Sql-drive-by is a program designed to find multiple websites that are vulnerable to sql injection by running a term through a search engine and testing its results.
+Sql-drive-by is a program designed to find multiple websites that are vulnerable to sql injection by running a term through a search engine, testing its results and returning the vulnerable sites as a list.
 Additional features allow the user to search a website for potential admin pages.

 ## Motivation